pognetwork/specification/specification/PIPs/04-ADAD.md

 - <span style="color:#7af7cd;">**Data Size (as-size/au-size)**</span><br/>
   Most Significant Bit unsigned varint, as defined by [multiformats/unsigned-varint](https://github.com/multiformats/unsigned-varint)
 - <span style="color:#7af788;">**Associated Data (as-data)**</span><br/>
   Arbitrary, binary data.
 For maximum compatibility, this data can be in any format.
 At pog.network, it is serialized using protobufs.
-This should include all information neccecary to authenticate the authenticated data.
+This should include all information necessary to authenticate the authenticated data.
 In the case of pog.network, this is usually a signature and the algorithm used to sign the data.
 - <span style="color:#7af788;">**Authenticated Data**</span><br/>
   Arbitrary, binary data.
-Should idealy be encoded using a serialization mechanism like protocol buffers or similar.
+Should ideally be encoded using a serialization mechanism like protocol buffers or similar.
 - <span style="color:#7abef7;">**Codecs (as-codec/au-codec)**</span><br/>
   Most Significant Bit unsigned varint, as defined by [multiformats/unsigned-varint](https://github.com/multiformats/unsigned-varint).
-  This number represents a codec which is part of the [multicodec table](https://github.com/multiformats/multicodec/blob/master/table.csv).
+  This number represents a codec that is part of the [multicodec table](https://github.com/multiformats/multicodec/blob/master/table.csv).
 In most cases for use in pog.network, this will be protobuf (`0x50`).